sumad200/DPDzero_Task/README.md

 ### Prerequisites

-- It is assumed that Docker is installed and it is running.
+- Make sure that Docker is installed and it is running.

 ### Installation